What do you want to learn?

 The pricing was competitive, but most importantly, the services were excellent.
 Everything just works.”

 Sergio Tache, CEO of Dossier

-There are several non-obvious costs that you’ll encounter when you fulfill orders yourself.
+There are several non-obvious costs that you’ll encounter when you fulfil orders yourself.
 These include forgoing bulk discounts that come with a high order volume, difficulties integrating with other systems, shipping from a single location, and the consequences of making your customers wait for non-competitive shipping.
 These small things add up and often go unaccounted for.

 - You don’t want to fund or plan for the necessary infrastructure and headcount.